sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/index.md

 ## Containers

-The `talos-admin-pi` setup is done by Ansible.
+The `admin-pi` setup is done by Ansible.
 The Ansible Playbook are run from one of the `Ubuntu Workstations`.

 The actual Talos Raspberry Pi Nodes are not provisioned by Ansible.
 They run the Talos variant for Raspberry Pi directly.